okadash/shelib/README.md

 * If you `shift` argument, next callstack automatically executed for further argument parsing but if not, shelib function will immiediatly terminate with `execute` function.

 ## shelib initiator
 These functions are reserved inside `cook` script.
-If exist, they are invoked at once for the shelib function.
+If initiator functions below declared, they are invoked at once for the shelib function.

 | name | description |
 | --- | --- |